day 26 CPR class, sleepy dog, ghee and new dessert experiment

 Remember this is our plan to heal our gut.
 Consult your doctor before beginning any program.
 Adjust to your own body and needs.
 We have done our own research and have come to these steps to help us in our journey to heal our stomach issues.
 Please do your own research before starting anything new.
 We are not really sure how long we plan to do this program.
 And over time we might be changing things depending on how our bodies are doing.
-We plan to share just about everything as we heal, so we apologize now if somethings are TMI.
+We plan to share just about everything as we heal, so we apologize now if some things are TMI.
 We want to be honest as we are using our blog as our journal.

 Did our 8 minute plank workout followed by our beach leg workout.
-Used a mix of 8lb weights and homemade sandbag.
+Used a mix of 8lb weights and a homemade sandbag.

 Lori day 26 recap:

-I took my morning probiotic, 1 tsp fish oil, l-glutamine, and enjoyed 2 coffee carob marshmallows.
+I took my morning probiotic, 1 tsp fish oil, l-glutamine and enjoyed 2 coffee carob marshmallows.

 Enjoyed my 2 eggs with sauteed mixed greens and arugula with coconut oil and black coffee.